 In DJI drones, headless mode is marketed as “Home Lock,” which you can activate when the drone is at least 5 meters away from your home position, and you don’t know which way it is oriented.

 You can follow the below steps to activate the Home Lock on Phantom 3.
 The rest of the models follow more or less the same steps.

 Similar to DJI, in Yuneec drones, the Headless mode is often referred to as “Smart Mode” which is not as descriptive as the Headless mode or Home Lock but it’s essentially the same thing.

 Other terms may also include “Care-Free” mode or “Head-Free” mode and they are all the same thing.

-- You can stop worrying about your drone orientation and just focus on enjoying your flight or photography
+Once the headless mode takes care of the drone orientation problem, you can just relax, stop worrying about your drone head and just focus on enjoying your flight or photography.

 The headless mode enables almost everyone to fly a drone without any prior training or experience.
 But it has its cons.